Activity Supplements Available from National PLT

 Explore Your Environment K-8 Guide (2021)

-This booklet can be used as a template for an Adopt a Tree project throughout the school year.
+- Adopt a Tree This booklet can be used as a template for an Adopt a Tree project throughout the school year.
 Students are encouraged to draw, do rubbings, or include photographs throughout the booklet.
+Adopt a Tree booklet

-These “Tree Treasure Cards” can be used as part of this activity by hole-punching the top of the cards and threading with yarn to make necklaces.
+- We All Need Trees These "Tree Treasure Cards" can be used as part of this activity by hole-punching the top of the cards and threading with yarn to make necklaces.
 Students can play a game of 20 Questions while they try to determine what product is on their back.
 Cards can also be displayed in the classroom.
 English and Spanish version.
 Scroll down to the Trees and Me guide section for the early childhood version with pictures on leaves.
+English Version Spanish Version Four per Page

-This is a listing of the ‘journey’ possibilities the student page for the activity.
+- Water Wonders This is a listing of the 'journey' possibilities the student page for the activity.
 You can cut these slips apart and to use in the activity if you have students move from station to station.
 Live in Raleigh?
 Try out this Raleigh-based version of the activity or create your own for your watershed!

-Basic cards for a North Carolina based food chain.
+- Web of Life Basic cards for a North Carolina based food chain.
 Copy cards front to back, hole-punch, and thread with yarn to make necklaces.
 Pictures cut from magazines or printed from the internet can be added by students!

+- Reduce, Reuse, Recycle This activity was adapted from a lesson at Blue Jay Point, a Wake County Park, and includes composting.
+So instead of collecting "clean" garbage, you can use these activity cards.
 For information about school recycling in North Carolina, please visit the NCDENR Environmental Assistance and Customer Service School Recycling web site.
 Along those same lines is a Composting Presentation originally created by Bianca Howard, City of Raleigh Solid Waste Services Educator, and Jodi Riedel, Horticulture Teacher at Wakefield High School.

-Mauna Loa data in an Excel sheet format for easy distribution to student groups or to explore graphs and data visualizations in Excel.
+- The Global Climate Mauna Loa data in an Excel sheet format for easy distribution to student groups or to explore graphs and data visualizations in Excel.
 If you want groups of students to create their own graphs, here is a formatted graph template.

 Trees and Me (early childhood)